Household Risk Perceptions Around Climate Change: Camden, NJ

 This project explores how urban households in Camden, NJ perceive climate risks and make choices about adaptation.
 The team uses in-depth, community-based research methods such as interviews and time spent in neighborhoods to learn directly from residents about their challenges (e.g. flooding and heat waves) and decision-making.
 This approach goes beyond traditional surveys to capture the social and cultural context behind people’s choices.
 Partnerships with locally focused groups, such as Voces De La Comunidad, help the team strengthen community ties.
 The team investigates what factors influence household choices, especially when families are dealing with overlapping social challenges like financial stress .
 This research aims to bring local experiences and knowledge into climate planning so that policies and solutions may be more fair and effective.
 It also offers valuable lessons for other researchers about the opportunities and challenges of doing place-based, inclusive research.

-MACH researcher Manasa Bollempalli, assisted by Gloria D'Alessio, Amy Li, and Prabin Sharma, lead this initiative in Camden, New Jersey.
+MACH researcher Manasa Bollempalli, assisted by Gloria D'Alessio, Amy Li, and Prabin Sharma, lead this initiative in Camden, NJ.
 To learn about other household risk perception research efforts, check out these other MACH projects:

 Other Projects in this Focus Area